paramsantokh/spring-boot-ms-hystrix/README.md

-# spring-boot-microservices
+# spring-boot-microservices with hystrix(working with fallback)

-#This application consists of 4 microservices communicating togather.
+This application consists of 4 microservices communicating togather.

 1. Discovery service(Eureka) register other three microservice as discovery client.
 2. Movie-info-service provide movie details like movie id, name ,desc etc,